USC band

 An exception will be put into “history”, i.e. invalidated, if it violates the 25 percent rule or if it uses a required course as a substitute for another required course.

-To be eligible to graduate in a specific term: A student must complete all degree requirements on or before the last day of, and meet the administrative deadlines for, that term.
+To be eligible to graduate in a specific term, a student must complete ALL degree requirements by the administrative deadline for the expected term of graduation.

 The date entered in the DATE field for all completion options such as COMPX, DEPTA, or PROJ must be the date that the examination, required work, or project was completed.